Ministry Wives Fellowship

 Puritan Reformed Theological Seminary exists to train men to preach and teach in Christ’s church.
 Each man’s wife fills an important role of support and love.
 We believe that her most important relationship in life is with Jesus Christ, then with her husband and children, then with her church community, and then with the community at large.
 Although there are seasons in life where a wife has limited time and needs to prioritize, her season of seminary life is an ideal time to prepare for ministry life at her husband’s side.

-The Ministry Wives Fellowship (MWF) is designed to equip the pastor’s wife for her calling by offering biblical and practical courses.
+The Ministry Wives Fellowship (MWF) is designed to equip the wife of the pastor, professor, evangelist, or missionary for her calling by offering biblical and practical courses.
 Seminary faculty, faculty wives, and guest speakers teach all classes from a confessionally Reformed perspective, mirroring PRTS’s doctrinal stance.
 We give special focus to nurturing fellowship between seminary wives.
 Together, these aspects of the MWF encourage women to deepen their piety and devotion to the Lord, and cultivate a servant heart and mindset.

 With God’s blessing, we aim to make the years at seminary an enjoyable and profitable time as students, spouses, and faculty alike learn from each other.